|

 (1998), and quickly swelled to 210 in 1999 via the grapevine.

-The Jump-start to Java course was run twice during 2002.
+The Jump-start to Java course was run several times during 2002, when Java was a young language still.

 We'll also consider doing this course at a clients venue, if they